 • nausea.

-If this condition develops, you should immediately consult a doctor.
+If such a condition develops, you should immediately contact a doctor.

 Hypotension

-In the case of a regular decrease in pressure, this will lead to a problem with the blood flow of the brain, manifested by:
+In the case of a regular decrease in pressure, this will lead to a problem with blood flow to the brain, manifested by:

 • weakness;